 What is fashion’s biggest challenge with sustainability?

 Joshua: Finding the balance between being sustainable and making profits.
-Hence why I feel some brands do greenwashing.
+Hence, I feel some brands do greenwashing.

 Ruby: Being sustainable is more expensive.
 The way we execute sustainability could also be quite costly.
 I think cost would be the main problem.

 Sarah: I think it’s not easy to be accountable when we try to be sustainable.
 I think it’s hard to be forward-looking.
-So, how one sets new goals after completing a specific sustainable goal, to continuously be sustainable.
+So, how does one set new goals after completing a specific sustainable goal, to continuously be sustainable?
 I think that can be quite a laborious and tiring process.